 About 54 million Americans have osteoporosis or osteopenia.
 About 80% of osteoporosis patients are women.
 Half of all women in the United States will have a bone fracture due to osteoporosis during their lifetime.
-About 25% of men aged 50 and older will have a osteoporotic fracture.
+About 25% of men aged 50 and older will have an osteoporotic fracture.
 Of the more than 34 million people with osteopenia in the United States, cases are almost evenly divided between women and men.

 What is secondary osteoporosis?

-Secondary osteoporosis can cause the same problems as osteoporosis, but it’s caused by a number of medical problems.
+Secondary osteoporosis can cause the same problems like osteoporosis, but it’s caused by a number of medical problems.
 These can include endocrine disorders (diabetes and thyroid disease among others), side effects of medication, lack of exercise, stomach and intestinal disorders, kidney disease or failure, cancer, and pituitary diseases, such as Cushing’s disease, hyperprolactinemia, acromegaly, and hypopituitarism.

 Is osteoporosis an endocrine gland disorder?

 Endocrine disorders can play a causative role in the development of osteoporosis and osteopenia.
 Endocrine diseases can disrupt hormone production.
-If this disruption happens, it can directly affect bone growth, and the normal process of bone being broken down and rebuilt, called remodeling.
+If this disruption happens, it can directly affect bone growth, and the normal process of bone being broken down and rebuilt called remodeling.
 Osteoporosis is the most common metabolic bone disease.
 Bone density often increases after an endocrine disorder is diagnosed and treated.